Search-optimized content preview

 Weekly

-- Vacuum with a hardwood-safe attachment (no beater bar).
+- Vacuum with a hardwood-safe attachment and no beater bar.

-- Spot clean only where needed using a hardwood-safe cleaner.
+- Spot clean only where needed using a hardwood-safe, pH-neutral cleaner.

 Monthly